pagemachine/hairu/README.md

       }
     }

-## Password reset validation
+## Password validation

-The validation rules applied within the password reset process can be customized freely through TypoScript.
+The validation rules applied within the password reset and update process can be customized freely through TypoScript.
 Example from the default configuration:

     plugin.tx_hairu {
       // ...